BED BUGS – A GROWING PROBLEM WORLD WIDE

-Although called bed bugs, they are actually “true bugs” (Hemiptera).
-An adult bed bug is reddish brown in colour, flat and the same size as a flax seed.
-They have five stages of development and need to suck blood at least once between each stage in order to develop.
-Bed bugs are obligatory (strict) bloodsuckers, as they can only survive on blood.
-After a meal of blood, an adult bed bug can grow as large as an apple pip.
-Bed bugs need to eat to grow and reproduce.
-They can only survive on blood and females usually lay between 5 and 8 eggs per day.
-Nymphs in the primary stages have most difficulty surviving without blood, whilst adult bed bugs can survive without food for longer than a year by sleeping.
-It is almost impossible to starve a bed bug out.
+Bed bugs have five nymph stages of development before they become an adult, and they need to suck blood at least once between each stage to develop.
+Bed bugs are strict bloodsuckers, as they can only survive on blood.
+After a feeding of blood, an adult bed bug can grow from the size of a flax seed to as big as an apple pip.
+The females usually lay between 2 to 3 eggs per day under good conditions.
+Nymphs in their primary stages have the most difficulty surviving without blood, whilst adult bed bugs can survive without food for longer than a year by going dormant.
+It is almost impossible to starve out a bed bug.

 Bed bugs do not fly or jump, but they are fast crawlers.
 They can spread through an active and passive dispersal.
 They either crawl in the direction of our odour and body heat, or hitchhike with our belongings and travel with us anywhere.
 In practice, they can get into any of our things, for example luggage, shoes, watches and soft toys, but really the list is endless.

 Bed bugs like living close to their food, human blood.
 That is why 9 out of 10 times they are found where we sleep.
 Bed bugs are considered to be nocturnal, so most of the time they hide in dark confined spaces, cracks and crevices and only come out to feed on us.
 This usually happens at night when it is dark, which makes it even harder to discover an ongoing infestation early.

 A single fertilised female bed bug is all that's needed for an infestation to happen, along with a human in the room.